Rynnya/shiro/README.md

 In terms of implementation accuracy, Shiro's implementation is more accurate than both of Ripple and Gigamons.

-Unlike other implementations, Shiro does not seperate Bancho and the Score Submission server.
+Unlike other implementations, Shiro does not separate Bancho and the Score Submission server.

-Currently WIP, may work but some features are not doing well...
+Currently WIP, may work but some features are not doing well...<br>
-Also ripple_migration replaced with full_schema
+Also ripple_migration replaced with full_schema<br>
 Can be used with [Aru](https://github.com/Rynnya/Aru)

 ## Features